secretagentj5/VerdantFocus/PRIVACY.md

 # Privacy Policy

-This Privacy Policy describes how [Your Project Name] collects, uses, and protects your information.
+This Privacy Policy describes how VerdantFocus handles your information.

 ## Information Collection

-[Explain what kind of information your application collects, if any.
-For example, does it store user settings, task data, etc.?
-If it's a purely client-side application with no backend, you might state that no personal data is collected.]
+VerdantFocus is a client-side application and does not collect any personal data.
+All user data, such as tasks and settings, is stored locally within your browser and is not transmitted to any server.

 ## Information Use

-[Explain how you use the information collected.
-If no data is collected, state that information is not used.]
+Since no personal data is collected, information is not used for any purpose other than the core functionality of the application (managing tasks and timer settings).

 ## Information Sharing

-[Explain if you share any information with third parties.
-If not, state that information is not shared.]
+No information is shared with third parties.

 ## Data Security

-[Describe the measures you take to protect user data.]
+User data is stored locally in your browser's storage.
+While steps are taken to ensure the integrity of this local data, it is important to be aware that local browser storage is not as secure as server-side storage.

 ## Changes to This Privacy Policy

-[State that you may update the privacy policy and how users will be notified of changes.]
+We may update this privacy policy from time to time.
+Any changes will be reflected on this page.

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us at [your email address].
+If you have any questions about this Privacy Policy, please open an issue on the project's GitHub repository.